fenok/react-router-typesafe-routes/README.md

 const ROUTE = route("my/route", { searchParams: { param: numberType(100) } });
 ```

+This fallback is not returned directly.
+Instead, it is run through the _type_ to ensure its validity, so the resulting _type_ is guaranteed to have a valid fallback.
+If the fallback is invalid, the corresponsing error will be thrown.

 You can also specify `throwable` as a fallback, in which case, instead of returning `undefined`, the original error will be thrown (this is mostly suitable for path params):

 ```typescript